how to fix dimples in resin cover

 5. Use Another Mold To Fix Resin Dimples

 In some instances you can pour another mold to fix resin dimples.
-Creating a silicone mold to address dimples in cured resin is a resourceful method.
-It’s primarily suited for cases where the dimples are relatively shallow.
+Using a silicone mold to address dimples in cured resin is a way to fix dimples that are shallow.

 This approach involves taking an impression of the affected area with silicone.
 This allows you to replicate the shape using fresh resin.

-Once the new resin piece has cured in the silicone mold, it can be removed, sanded, and polished.
+Once your new resin piece has cured in the silicone mold, it can be removed, sanded, and polished.
 Seamlessly replacing the damaged section of the original resin piece.

 How To Fix RESIN DIMPLES use another mold

 This technique offers a practical solution to correct surface imperfections.
-It ensures that the replaced portion matches the surrounding resin, resulting in a uniform and professional finish.
+The replaced portion matches the surrounding resin, resulting in a uniform finish.

 However, it’s worth noting that this method may be more time-consuming than some other techniques.
 It involves additional steps in the molding and casting process.